 - Mike o’Grady – Red Jeep JKU

 We unfortunately did not have a significant number of pictures of the trails for a variety of reasons, the primary of which was the difficulty of the trail.
-Peters Mill and Taskers Gap are not very difficult trails, so we often do not need to stop very much.
-Most of the time, that trail stoppage time is when we get most of our photos and videos.
-Because these trails don’t require much stopping, we usually don’t take many pictures.
+Peters Mill and Taskers Gap are not very difficult trails, so we often do not need to stop very much which is when we get most of our photos and videos.
 These are beautiful trails, so it’s unfortunate that we hadn’t taken many pictures in the past.
-Given that we didn’t have many pictures, we offered the Shenandoah County folks to take them onto the trails, with the primary purpose being trail photography, to collect media that fits their needs exactly.
-Given that we aren’t professional photographers, the Shenandoah County folks hired a professional photographer to join us, to make sure they got the best content they could.
+Because we didn’t have many pictures, we offered the Shenandoah County folks to take them onto the trails, with the primary purpose being trail photography, to collect media that fits their needs exactly.
+Since we aren’t professional photographers, but rather off-roaders who occasionally take photos, the Shenandoah County folks hired a professional photographer to join us, to make sure they got the best content they could.

 Given the type of trip this was, we needed to keep the vehicle count small, for photography purposes, but also because we would be frequently stopping and potentially blocking the trail for photography purposes.
 Because of this, this trip was limited to the CORE Board, specifically due to the size of the convoy constraint.
 This allowed us to be more flexible and easily move out of the way of traffic on the trail, which was fairly light because this was a weekday ride.